KELLY SAMANTHA

 As a solo female traveller without a car who needs to hang out in nature like it's oxygen, the Quatre Natures shuttle bus that takes you directly to Jacques-Cartier (and back at the end of the day) has been invaluable.

-Grands-Jardins National Park - About 1 hour and 30 min. drive from Vieux Québec, this place has a fishing spot that has been popular for over 100 years.
+Grands-Jardins National Park - About a 1 hour and 30 min. drive from Vieux Québec, this place has a fishing spot that has been popular for over 100 years.
 This park forms one of the core zones of the Charlevoix Biosphere Reserve, a status granted by UNESCO.
 This is a protected area, so read up on the regulations for different activities that may change from time to time, and help protect nature!

 Hautes-Gorges-de-la-Riviere-Malbaie National Park - (2 hour drive from Vieux Québec) - Another part of the core zones that make up the Charlevoix Biosphere Reserve, Hautes-Gorges is a series of valleys that cut deep into the rocky mountains, and multiple trails, like the legendary Acropole-des-Draveurs trail, the Riverain trail with its lookouts, or along the river via the Des Rapides trail.